Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: Related Work

-It is worth mentioning that 3D AD approaches \cite{qin2023teacher,masuda2021toward,bergmann2023anomaly} have not been actively studied to date, mainly because of the lack of appropriate datasets.
-To the best of our knowledge, MVTEC 3D-AD \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies} are the only two existing datasets for 3D AD and localization with color information.
-MVTEC 3D-AD \cite{bergmann2021mvtec} contains 4,147 high-precision 3D point clouds distributed across ten classes of samples collected from real-world objects.
-Also, it covers 41 defect types with 2,656 normal samples for training as well as 249 and 948 normal and anomalous samples in the test set, respectively.
-All of the data is collected using an expensive industrial camera, the Zivid One Medium. \cite{bonfiglioli2022eyecandies} proposed a synthetic 3D dataset, called Eyecandies, for unsupervised multimodal AD and localization.
-The dataset contains 90000 photo-realistic shots of synthetic objects fabricated in virtual space, including 10 categories of candies, cookies, and sweets.
-For each sample, the dataset also contains six renderings with different lighting settings, as well as ground-truth depth and normal maps, aiming to encourage the exploration of approaches for 3D AD.
-However, there is still a domain gap between real and virtual defect appearance, which limits the generality of it in handling real-world AD tasks.
-By contrast, data in PD-REAL is collected from real objects.
-In addition, it is worth mentioning that PD-REAL is collected using Real-Sense and Play-Doh, which significantly reduces the cost of data collection and allows us to easily update and expand PD-REAL due to the malleability of Play-Doh.
+3D AD remains less explored than 2D AD, largely due to the limited availability of suitable public datasets.
+To the best of our knowledge, two representative public datasets are MVTec 3D-AD \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies}.
+MVTec 3D-AD \cite{bergmann2021mvtec} contains 4,147 high-precision 3D point clouds from ten real-world object categories.
+It includes 41 defect types, with 2,656 normal training samples and 249 normal plus 948 anomalous test samples.
+The data are acquired using an expensive industrial sensor (Zivid One Medium).
+Bonfiglioli et al. \cite{bonfiglioli2022eyecandies} proposed Eyecandies, a synthetic 3D dataset for unsupervised multimodal AD and localization.
+It provides 90,000 photo-realistic renderings of synthetic objects in virtual scenes, covering ten categories.
+For each sample, six lighting conditions are provided together with ground-truth depth and normal maps.
+However, a domain gap between synthetic and real defects still limits its generalization to real-world AD tasks.
+By contrast, PD-REAL was first introduced in our previous work \cite{qin2023pd} and was collected from real objects.
+Built with an Intel RealSense camera and Play-Doh samples, PD-REAL substantially reduces collection cost and can be conveniently extended thanks to the malleability of Play-Doh.